 I identified the most with Jasmine, what little girl doesn't want to be a Disney princess?

-Jafar scared me, he was so evil, controlling and power hungry that it’s hard to relate to such a nefarious villain.
+Jafar scared me, he was so evil, controlling and power-hungry that it's hard to relate to such a nefarious villain.
 The one redeeming quality that I could admire in Jafar was how persuasive he was.
-I can be pretty persuasive too except I don’t have a mesmerizing snake staff to help me!
+I can be pretty persuasive too except I don't have a mesmerizing snake staff to help me!

 Sometimes, dangerous things and people seem exciting.
 When Jafar turned into a huge, angry, red genie with powers, that was pretty darn exciting!
 When that happened, I thought he really had a chance at taking over Agrabah and beating Aladdin and the Genie.
 In true Disney style, the good guys won out and crushed the bad guy but Jafar's story was far from being over.
 Now, we get to see what his son, Jay, is like in Descendants.
 Will he be like his dad?

-Make Your Own Jafar Hat
+How to Make a Jafar Hat

-Themed crafts are a really fun way to get excited for an upcoming movie or event.
+Themed crafts are a really fun way to get excited about an upcoming movie or event.
 I came up with a really simple Jafar hat that you can make, the kids can help too!